List on Bids44 →

 Whirlpool 245L Fridge Price Guide

-Note: These prices are for standard variants.
-Any specific features like advanced cooling tech or unique finishes might slightly adjust the value.
+Note: Prices can vary slightly based on specific features like a digital inverter compressor, frost-free technology, or a higher star rating, which can add ₹500-₹2,000 to the value.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Whirlpool 245L Fridge in 2026